jekhokie/raspberry-noaa-v2/docs/troubleshooting_long.md

 `cd /srv/audio/noaa`
 `ls -s`

 will show you if the .wav files recorded have any content.
 A normal noaa pass is about 20K blocks.
-No images means there is a break before the line tat says Satellite: NOAA, so read the top section carfully.
+No images means there is a break before the line that says Satellite: NOAA, so read the top section carfully.

 `rtl_test`